ocaml-flambda/flambda-backend/jane/doc/extensions/_07-comprehensions/01-intro.md

 ## More details

-This should be enough to use comprehensions on a day-to-day basis; if you have more questions, or are simply curious about how things work on the inside, see the [details page](../details).
+This should be enough to use comprehensions on a day-to-day basis; if you have more questions, or are curious about how things work on the inside, see the [details page](../details).